silexlabs/CloudExplorer2/README.md

 Authentication uses cookie session or can be set from headers.
 The headers starting with `UNIFILE_` are recognized and expected to be `UNIFILE_{connector}_{key}_{value}`, e.g. `curl 'http://localhost:6805/ce/ftp/ls/' -H 'UNIFILE_FTP_HOST: localhost' -H 'UNIFILE_FTP_TOKEN: demo' -H 'UNIFILE_FTP_PORT: 21' -H 'UNIFILE_FTP_USER: demo'`

+WARNING: you need to allow underscores (`_`) in headers if you are using nginx or apache servers

 ## Dev setup

 To contribute to Cloud Explorer, clone this repo and build: